typedb/typedb/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 ![Single click](/images/shift-click.png)

-A double click on a node will bring up the relations associated with the node, as shown below.
+A double click on a node will bring up the relationships associated with the node, as shown below.

 ![Double click](/images/double-click.png)